szkiba/tygor/README.md

 The generated API documentation starts at heading level 1 by default.
 The starting heading level can be specified by using the --heading flag, which can be useful, for example, when inserting into an outer document.

+The documentation may include the usual extension documentation sections, such as build instructions, download instructions, a link to the examples folder, etc. The required GitHub repository can be specified using the --github-repo flag.
+Otherwise, the tygor doc subcommand tries to guess the GitHub repository from the git configuration (if it exists).
+This automation can be disabled with the --no-auto flag.
+By default, GitHub repository and generateable boilerplate sections are automatically detected.
+This is done by examining the git configuration, the GitHub workflows configuration, and the examples directory.

 The only mandatory argument to the doc subcommand is the name of the declaration file (which file name must end with a .d.ts suffix).